York College, City University of New York: Location and facilities

-Institutes
+CUNY Aviation Institute

 The CUNY Aviation Institute (AI) at York College was established in 2003 by a grant from the Port Authority of New York and New Jersey to promote high quality education and research for the aviation industry.
 The AI is headquartered in New York City and is located on the campus of York College.

 In cooperation with local, national, and international partners the CUNY Aviation Institute develops teaching materials regarding airlines, airports, service providers, civil aviation authorities, and related industries.
 Furthermore, the CUNY Aviation Institute develops programs of study at all academic levels, including credit and non-credit courses.

 The CUNY Aviation Institute also promotes research and academic exchange of ideas in the field of aviation and assists in the training of professional educators and researchers.
 CUNY Aviation Institute has a partnership network comprising the private sector, educational institutions, international organizations, trade associations, governments and other bodies with interest in aviation management.